laminlabs/lamin-docs/docs/tutorial.md

 This tutorial complements the [quickstart](https://docs.lamin.ai/introduction#quickstart): there, you quickly try key LaminDB features; here, you learn the core operations end-to-end with conceptual context.

-LaminDB helps transform datasets into validated, queryable datasets, machine learning models, and analytical insights.
-Those transformations can be notebooks, scripts, pipelines, or functions.
-The metadata for this process lives in a _LaminDB instance_.
-In this walkthrough, we'll use a local instance.

 ## Track a notebook or script

 If you don't have a LaminDB instance, create one using the shell: